rbhupesh/s2i/Readme.md

 >check status of pods replicaset services and route
 >click on route url for my run route is
 >http://ms1-v1-service-myproject.192.168.99.101.nip.io/api/v2/greeting/Bhupesh
+>route can also be created using simple command like
+>oc expose svc/ms1-v1-service

 17) Cleanup
 ```
 oc delete -f ms1.yml